notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     - `Minimize / Close to` **system tray**: Place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ application is minimized or closed.
 (New to v8.7.2.)
     - The dropdown is new to v8.7.1.
 In previous versions, there was just a checkbox for `☐ Minimize to system tray`, and there was no `Close to` option available.
     - For more details on the System Tray behavior, see [User Interface > System Tray](../user-interface/#system-tray).
+* **Direct Write rendering mode** dropdown
+    - DirectWrite will help in displaying characters even if the active font doesn't have a glyph.
+    - There are four options (new to v8.7.8):
+        - `GDI (most compatible)`: This version is "most compatible", but it's because it doesn't have any of the features available in the other DirectWrite choices.
+        - `DirectWrite (default)`: This is the "normal" DirectWrite mode, and matches `☑ Use DirectWrite` from v8.7.7 and earlier.
+This is the default for a new installation of Notepad++.
+        - `DirectWrite (retain frames)`: Use this if it works best for you, or if you've been asked to try "DirectWrite (retain frames)".
+        - `DirectWrite (draw to GDI DC)`: Use this if it works best for you, or if you've been asked to try "DirectWrite (draw to GDI DC)".
+        - If you have having trouble rendering certain glyphs for Unicode characters (like various Asian characters or emoji), or having trouble with other rendering issues, you may want to try each of the four settings, to see which works best for you.
+    - Before v8.7.8, this was a checkbox: `☐ Use DirectWrite (May improve rendering special characters, need to restart Notepad++)`: Enables DirectWrite drawing.
+      - Unchecked is equivalent to the v8.7.8 `GDI (most compatible)`; checked is equivalent to v8.7.8 `DirectWrite (default)`.
+      - The modified rendering may affect the clarity or readability of the characters for some users or systems (for some users, it increases readability; for others, it decreases readability).
+      - Before v8.6, DirectWrite was off by default (this option was not checkmarked).
+Since v8.6, DirectWrite has been on by default (this option is checkmarked).
+      - Some users notice performance issues when this is checkmarked; those affected may uncheckmark this option.
+      - Staring in v8.6.9, this option will be automatically disabled on Windows Server (which cannot use DirectWrite).
 * `☐ Enable Notepad++ auto-updater`: Will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
 If unchecked, you will have to manually download the installer from the official website yourself.
 * `☐ Mute all sounds`: When unchecked, a sound will provide feedback on certain actions (example: a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered); when checked, Notepad++ will remain silent for those actions.
 * `☐ Autodetect character encoding`: When opening a new file, try to algorithmically determine what character encoding should be used.
 (Other Encoding settings can be found in the [New Document](#new-document) tab of the **Preferences** Dialog.)
 * `☐ Show only filename in title bar`: Use just the file name (instead of the full path) of the active file in the Notepad++ title bar.
-* `☐ Use DirectWrite (May improve rendering special characters, need to restart Notepad++)`: Enables DirectWrite drawing.
-  * DirectWrite will help in displaying characters even if the active font doesn't have a glyph.
-  * The modified rendering may affect the clarity or readability of the characters for some users or systems (for some users, it increases readability; for others, it decreases readability).
-  * Before v8.6, DirectWrite was off by default (this option was not checkmarked).
-Since v8.6, DirectWrite has been on by default (this option is checkmarked).
-  * Some users notice performance issues when this is checkmarked; those affected may uncheckmark this option.
-  * Staring in v8.6.9, this option will be automatically disabled on Windows Server (which cannot use DirectWrite).
 * `☐ Enable Save All confirm dialog`: When the Save All command is issued, will pop up a dialog to confirm you really want to save all: **Yes** will Save All; **No** will not save all _this time_, but will ask again next time; **Always yes** will save all _and_ will uncheck this preference so that Save All will stop asking for confirmation in the future.
 * `Session file ext.`: Enter a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a session file, and open the files from that session, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.
 * `Workspace file ext.`: Enter a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a workspace file, and open that workspace, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.